Arakruz/Pomodoro-Timer/README.md

    - [ ] As a user, I want to receive a message when the current timer runs out.
    - [ ] As a user, I want the timer only to change types after I allow it.

-- [ ] As a user, I want to be able to save my sessions to file
+- [X] As a user, I want to be able to save my sessions to file

-   - [ ] As a user, I want to be reminded to save before I quit

-- [ ] As a user, I want to be able to load my sessions from file
+- [X] As a user, I want to be able to load my sessions from file